 A couple sleeping with arms extended outwards and one leg folded outwards

-This one is quite similar to the Log position, but with arms extended outwards.
-Maintaining open airways and less snoring are two further benefits of this posture.
+This position is similar to the Log position but with arms extended outwards.
+This posture also maintains open airways and reduces snoring.
 Due to the head's elevation, acid reflux is less likely.
-But it can put strain on the shoulders, causing pain and discomfort in those areas.
+However, it can strain the shoulders, causing pain and discomfort in those areas.

 4. The Prayer Position